On this page

 Icon = "" # URL to a square PNG icon (optional)

-The [tool.comfy] section is read by the ComfyUI CLI publishing tool (comfy node publish).
-The dependencies array is read by the Manager when installing — it runs pip install for each entry in the user’s ComfyUI environment.
+dependencies is read by the Manager when installing — it runs pip install for each entry in the user’s ComfyUI environment.
+The [tool.comfy] section is read by the official ComfyUI CLI publishing tool.

-Visit registry.comfy.org and create a publisher account.
-This gives you a PublisherId.
+Step 1: Register at registry.comfy.org and get a PublisherId.
 Fill it into pyproject.toml.

 pip install comfy-cli